 We call it the Sunday Sync:

-• Pick a time over the weekend to do a 15–20 minute meeting
+• Pick a time over the weekend to do a 15–20 minute meeting (older kids can be included if desired)

 Jam makes this effortless with its shared calendar view and built-in reminders.
-Create a recurring “Sunday Sync” event, add to-dos directly from the conversation, and make sure everyone sees the plan before Monday hits.
+Create a recurring “Sunday Sync” event, add to-dos directly from the conversation, and make sure everyone knows the plan before Monday hits.

 • You don’t need to reinvent the wheel every week.
 One of the easiest ways to reduce the mental load is to create default systems for your weekly meals.